 For the book that did not fit cleanly into a genre, results were more mixed.
 A few reviewers were upset that it was more of a drama than a mystery or suspense novel, which was understandable.
 As such, if your book doesn’t fall cleanly into a genre, you might want to give Hidden Gems (and review services in general) a pass.
 Although the review average remained around 4 stars, the spread was wider – ranging from 2 to 5 stars.

 Hidden Gems is the best review service I’ve tried.
-If you write romance, however, be forewarned: they’re booked 4 – 6 months in advance.
-Other genres are booked almost 2 months in advance, so plan ahead.
+However, be forewarned: most genres are booked 6+ months in advance, so plan ahead.

 Recommended: Yes.
 They’re the best service on this page.